data-catering/data-caterer-docs/docs/docs/guide/data-source/messaging/rabbitmq.md

 #### Fields

-The schema defined for Solace has a format that needs to be followed as noted above.
+The schema defined for RabbitMQ has a format that needs to be followed as noted above.
 Specifically, the required fields
 are:
 - `messageBody`